Commercial Bakeries • Mixing Rooms • Oven Zones • Proofing Rooms • Packaging Lines • Washdowns

 High-Build Epoxy

-Best suited to selected dry production areas, packaging zones, ingredient rooms, support corridors, and cleaner interior spaces where dense, non-porous, easy-to-maintain flooring is needed.
+Best suited to selected dry production areas, packaging zones, ingredient rooms, support corridors and cleaner interior spaces where dense, non-porous flooring is needed.

-Used where more traction is needed in wet work zones, washdown lanes, and transition areas while still keeping the floor practical to clean.
+Used where more traction is needed in wet work zones, washdown lanes, loading areas and transition spaces while still keeping the floor practical to clean.

 Moisture-Aware Primers